 The photos in this post all belong to Jane Boursaw.
 Please do not reuse without asking permision.
 Thanks, Jane, for helping the readers of A Traveler’s Library get better acquainted with you.
 Readers, feel free to chime in and ask Jane questions in the comment section.
 And by the way, could you identify all those classic TV shows in the collage at the top?

-6 Comments to “Meet Jane Boursaw: Movies That Travel”
+6 thoughts on “Meet Jane Boursaw: Movies That Travel

 1. I love Traverse City.
 It is such a idyllic, beautiful place–and to grow up on a cherry farm…thanks for sharing more about Jane Boursaw here, I do enjoy reading her blog.